zed-industries/zed/docs/src/system-requirements.md

 ## Linux

-Zed requires a GPU with a Vulkan 1.3 driver.
+Zed requires a physical GPU with a Vulkan 1.3 driver.

 ## Windows